 2. What fees and charges will there be?

-If your loan has features such as redraw, you may also be charged fees for the extra features.
+If your loan has features such as redraw, you may also be charged fees for this facility depending on the lender.

 3. Is the loan flexible?

 Are you able to make extra repayments at no extra charge?
 Can you increase the amount of times you make deposits?
 Will there be a penalty if you pay off the loan earlier?
 Is there a redraw facility if you do make early repayments?
 These may all be feature you will want from your personal loan so look for a loan that suits your particular needs.